CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/canbus-latency-and-frequency.rst

 =====================
 *Authored by Cory*

-A common discussion with CAN-based sensors and actuators is how the latency and update frequency affects robot performance.
+A common discussion with CAN-based sensors and actuators is how latency and update frequency affect robot performance.
 This devblog is meant to expand what these aspects are and how users can mitigate or eliminate them with Phoenix 6/Pro.

 Frequency
 ---------